- GOLD IRA

 Only certain bullion coin and bars are approved by the IRS for investment within an IRA.
 This has to do with purity level and issuing mint.
 The American eagles, Canadian maple leafs, Austrian Philharmonic are examples of bullion coins of high purity levels that are issued by recognized governments.
 Collectible coins and numismatics are NOT approved for IRA investments.
 Be careful when you shop around for Gold IRA companies because many of them are known to push collectibles and numismatics to their clients to raise their profit margins.
 A reputable and trustworthy IRA company should only recommend bullion coins that are IRA approved.

-These reviews are totally legit and unbiased since we are simply extracting reviews from external review bureaus like the BBB, TrustLink, the BCA and others.
-We are an independent Gold IRA magazine with a mission to provide you with all your options.
-However, as we disclosed on other pages, we DO get compensated when you fill out forms or click on certain links on this page.
-This doesn't affect the quality of the reviews since we are rating these Gold IRA companies based on what their own customers are saying about them, and based on their fees and other important criteria.
+These reviews are unbiased since we simply extract reviews from external review bureaus like the BBB, TrustLink, the BCA and others.
+We are an independent gold IRA online magazine with a mission to provide you with all your options.
+However, as we disclosed on other pages, we do get compensated when you fill out forms or click on certain links on this page.
+This doesn't affect the quality of the reviews since we are rating these gold IRA companies based on what their own customers are saying about them, and based on their fees and other important criteria.
 We encourage you to do your due diligence and contact several companies before making an investment decision.
 Also, speak to your financial advisor and ask for their advice.

 The #1 scam in this industry is companies trying to sell you numismatics and unqualified gold coins in your IRA.
 Why?
 Because these coins yield much higher profits for them.
 30%-50%+ profit margins on numismatic coins are very attractive margins for some brokers.
 Buying such coins can end up costing you thousands in penalties as they are NOT eligible to be held in IRAs.